Flow Configuration

 :requires-refresh-token true}}]}

-- users can either reuse a compatible existing OAuth connection or create a new one from the same setup surface
+- users can still reuse a compatible existing OAuth connection from the fallback selector

 - OAuth setup return paths must stay inside the workspace; external